Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Absolutely.
 The zoo has multiple playgrounds, a jumping pillow, and the Laughing Frog Waterpark for kids.
 Prams are welcome on all paths, and pram hire is available at Admissions.
 The gentle kangaroo and koala encounters are perfect for young children, and the shows are designed to be engaging for all ages.

 Yes, Australia Zoo offers free on-site parking for all visitors.
-The zoo is located at 1638 Steve Irwin Way, Beerwah — easily accessible via the Bruce Highway, approximately one hour north of Brisbane.
+The zoo is located at 1638 Steve Irwin Way, Beerwah — easily accessible via the Bruce Highway approximately one hour north of Brisbane.

 Photography is encouraged throughout the zoo.
 The roving animal team walks the grounds with various animals for impromptu photo opportunities.
 Professional photos are available for purchase after certain shows and encounters.
 Tripods and professional equipment may require prior permission.

 Rain, hail or shine — Australia Zoo is open and all regular activities run as normal.
 Many exhibits have covered viewing areas.
-Umbrellas and rain ponchos are available for purchase on-site.
+Umbrellas and rain ponchos are available on-site.
 Some animals are actually more active in cooler, rainy weather, making it a surprisingly good time to visit.

 Explore More on the Sunshine Coast